MLGPenguin/Matcher/README.md

 # Matcher
- Compares Strings to find the most similar ones.
+ Compares Strings to find those with the highest similarity